Laws for pet owners in Queensland

 - cattery permit if you keep more than 3 cats-maximum of 10.

-A breeders or show permit is needed if you want to:
+A breeder or show permit is needed if you want to:

 - keep more than 2 dogs for breeding, racing, sale or showing